We’re going to cover something a little different here today and look at Turbo VPN, a service built specifically for Android and iOS.

 It seems as though Turbo VPN is keen to get you to sign up for a 12-month subscription as they offer a hefty discount on this at $2.99 per month paid upfront at around $36 (£30.99).

 If you want to get rid of ads, access higher speeds, choose which servers you want to connect to, and use it on more than one device, you will need to pay for their VIP service.
-For a similar price, you could get a monthly subscription with ExpressVPN or NordVPN which are far better products not restricted to Android and iOS.
+For a similar price, you could get NordVPN which is a far better product not restricted to just Android and iOS.

 Refund Policy: Nope, there isn’t one

 Turbo VPN does not have a refund policy.

 Instead, you can try out the Turbo VPN VIP subscription for free for 7 days via the app.
 After 7 days, you will be billed for their VIP service on a month-to-month basis.

 Cancellations can be made through the Google Play or App Stores.

 Payment Methods: Cards only (and only those already connected to your accounts)

 Because the app is sold through the Google Play and Apple App Stores, your only option for payment is the credit/debit card linked to your Google or Apple accounts.
 No cash.
 No cryptocurrency.
 No pre-paid cards or PayPal.